Puerto Ricans in New York City: Early 19th century

 During the 19th century, commerce existed between the ports of the East Coast of the United States and the Spanish colony of Puerto Rico.
 Ship records show that many Puerto Ricans traveled on ships that sailed from and to the U.S. and Puerto Rico.
 Many of them settled in places such as New York, Connecticut, and Massachusetts.
 Upon the outbreak of the American Civil War, many Puerto Ricans, such as Lieutenant Augusto Rodriguez, joined the ranks of the armed forces, however since Puerto Ricans were Spanish subjects they were inscribed as Spaniards.
 The earliest Puerto Rican enclave in New York City was in Manhattan.
 Most of the Puerto Ricans who moved there came from well-to-do families or were people whose economic situation could permit them the luxury of traveling from the island to New York City by way of steamship, an expensive and long trip.
 Amongst the first Puerto Ricans to immigrate to New York City were men and women who were exiled by the Spanish Crown for their political beliefs and struggles for the cause of Puerto Rican independence.
 By 1850, Puerto Rico and Cuba were the only two remaining Spanish colonies in the New World.
-The Spanish Crown would either imprison or banish any person who promoted the independence of these two nations.
-Two of these exiles were Ramón Emeterio Betances and Segundo Ruiz Belvis who together founded "The Revolutionary Committee of Puerto Rico" in New York.
+The Spanish Crown would either imprison or banish any person who promoted the independence of both nations.
+Two of those exiles were Ramón Emeterio Betances and Segundo Ruiz Belvis who together founded "The Revolutionary Committee of Puerto Rico" in New York.
 They were the planners of the short and failed 1868 revolt against Spain in Puerto Rico known as El Grito de Lares.
 Another prominent Puerto Rican who in 1871 immigrated to New York was Arturo Alfonso Schomburg, considered by many as the "Father of Black History".
-He became a member of the "Revolutionary Committee of Puerto Rico" and was an outspoken promoter of not only the independence of Puerto Rico, but of Cuba also.
+He became a member of the "Revolutionary Committee of Puerto Rico" and was an outspoken promoter of the independence of Puerto Rico but also of Cuba.